-- Water quality samples should be collected at the point of use (after UV disinfection if in place) - Where are the water quality samples taken? - How many samples are collected from the supply? - Which laboratory is used to analyse the samples and how are results received?
+- Water quality samples should be collected at the point of use (after UV disinfection if in place). - Where are the water quality samples taken? - How many samples are collected from the supply? - Which laboratory is used to analyse the samples and how are results received?

-An example of a schematic of a rainwater supply with UV disinfection:
+An example of a schematic of a rainwater supply in a regulated premise with UV disinfection: